 NOTE 2: It is possible that the analysis tool will not have location information for every frame in the call stack.
 This might happen if, for example, application code for which location information is available calls into operating system code for which location information is not available, which in turn calls back into application code.

-properties property

-A stack object MAY contain a property named properties whose value is a property bag (§3.7).
-This allows tools to include information about the stack that is not explicitly specified in the SARIF format.

 stackFrame object

 General